MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ### Items in the data source

 In the upper section, you can see all the items that are included in the data source you're using.
-To expand the list, select **V** next to the item name.
-To view the columns in each table, expand again.
+To expand the list, select **>** next to the item.
+You can show more details by selecting **>** again in the subsequent list level.
+For example, under **Tables**, select **>** next to a table name to show a list of the columns in that table.

 * Tables
 * Materialized View